-- It provides clear separation amongst behavior and presentation of any web application.
+- It provides a clear separation between the behavior and presentation of any web application.
 We can create business logic and user interface logic distinctly.

 - These APIs are layered right on top of the Servlet API.
 This enables us to use several presentation technologies and also helps us to create our very own custom components.

-- It is designed such, that with the help of Facelets, it allows us to create reusable components, which in turn help in improving productivity and consistency.
+- We designed it to use Facelets to create reusable components, which in turn enhance productivity and consistency.

 - It has a feature called Annotations, which reduces the manual configuration process for our applications.

 - This provides a robust architecture for handling component states and their data, confirming user input, and handling events.